ThrowTheSwitch/Ceedling/README.md

 ### Docker image

 A fully packaged [Ceedling Docker image][docker-image] containing Ruby, Ceedling, the GCC toolchain, and some helper scripts is also available.
-A Docker container is portable, well managed, and an alternative to a local installation of Ceedling.
+A Docker container is a self-containe, portable, well managed, alternative to a local installation of Ceedling.

 The Ceedling Docker image is early in its lifecycle and due for significant updates and improvements.
 Check its documentation for version information, status, and supported platforms.